Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 During the 2013 off-season, state police began an investigation into Hernandez to determine if he was responsible for the murder of Odin Lloyd, another football player who played for the Boston Bandits.

-When it emerged that Hernandez was indeed a violent murder, the public was shocked.
+When it emerged that Hernandez was indeed a violent murderer, the public was shocked.
 What had been going on in the mind of Aaron Hernandez?
 What could lead a successful football player to kill in cold blood?

 Naturally, many factors were at play.
 Hernandez had post-traumatic stress disorder.
 Not only had he suffered abuse as a child and teenager, but his alcoholic father’s death has been a huge impression on him as well.